-Quick check:
+Quick check

-On a scale of 1 to 5 (1 = never, 2 = sometimes, 3 = often, 4 = most often, 5 = Always) rate the frequency at which you speak in this manner:
+On a scale of 1 to 5 (1 = never, 2 = sometimes, 3 = often, 4 = most often, 5 = always), rate the frequency at which you speak in this manner.

-THE WAY I SPEAK TO MY SPOUSE How often do you use words that convey sarcasm, are cynical, bring doubt, etc?
-How often do you say things that are actually helpful in what your spouse is doing (cooking, work, anything else)?
-How often do you build up, empower, inspire, motivate and cheer your spouse?
-How often do you speak to meet your spouse's emotional or spiritual needs.
-Words that support, encourage, show love, affirm, etc?
-How often do you speak in a manner that your spouse feels good and happy that you spoke?
-How often do you shout, hurl insults or hate through your words to your spouse?
-How often does your language become obscene, profane or vulgar when speaking?
+The way I speak to my spouse 1) How often do you use words that convey sarcasm, are cynical, bring doubt, etc.?
+2) How often do you say things that are helpful in what your spouse is doing (cooking, work, anything else)?
+3) How often do you build up, empower, inspire, motivate, and cheer your spouse?
+4) How often do you speak to meet your spouse's emotional and spiritual needs-words that support, encourage, show love, affirm, etc.?
+5) How often do you speak in a manner that your spouse feels happy that you spoke?
+6) How often do you shout, hurl insults, or hate through your words to your spouse?
+7) How often does your language become obscene, profane, or vulgar when speaking?

-(If you have children, you can ask these same questions in relation to your communication with your children).
+(If you have children, you can ask these same questions in relation to your communication with your children.)

-Proverbs on Communication
+Proverbs on communication

 Discover the impact and influence of the words you speak toward each other.
-Review each of the Scriptures listed below from the book of Proverbs.
+Review each of the Scriptures listed from the book of Proverbs.
 See how you can apply them to your marriage and determine action points to begin practicing what the Word says.

-PROVERBS HOW CAN YOU APPLY THIS TO YOUR MARRIAGE?
-Proverbs 11:12 (GNB) It is foolish to speak scornfully of others.
+Proverbs How can you apply this to your marriage?
+Proverbs 11:12 (GNT) It is foolish to speak scornfully of others.
 If you are smart, you will keep quiet.
-Proverbs 12:18 (GNB) Thoughtless words can wound as deeply as any sword, but wisely spoken words can heal.
-Proverbs 12:25 (GNB) Worry can rob you of happiness, but kind words will cheer you up.
-Proverbs 15:1 (GNB) A gentle answer quiets anger, but a harsh one stirs it up.
-Proverbs 15:4 (GNB) Kind words bring life, but cruel words crush your spirit.
-Proverbs 15:23 (GNB) What a joy it is to find just the right word for the right occasion!
-Proverbs 16:23-24 (GNB) Intelligent people think before they speak; what they say is then more persuasive.
+Proverbs 12:18 (GNT) Thoughtless words can wound as deeply as any sword, but wisely spoken words can heal.
+Proverbs 12:25 (GNT) Worry can rob you of happiness, but kind words will cheer you up.
+Proverbs 15:1 (GNT) A gentle answer quiets anger, but a harsh one stirs it up.
+Proverbs 15:4 (GNT) Kind words bring life, but cruel words crush your spirit.
+Proverbs 15:23 (GNT) What a joy it is to find just the right word for the right occasion!
+Proverbs 16:23,24 (GNT) Intelligent people think before they speak; what they say is then more persuasive.
 Kind words are like honey-sweet to the taste and good for your health.
-Proverbs 17:27 (GNB) Those who are sure of themselves do not talk all the time.
+Proverbs 17:27 (GNT) Those who are sure of themselves do not talk all the time.
 People who stay calm have real insight.
-Proverbs 21:9 (GNB) Better to live on the roof than share the house with a nagging wife.
-Proverbs 21:19 (GNB) Better to live out in the desert than with a nagging, complaining wife.
-Proverbs 25:11 (GNB) An idea well-expressed is like a design of gold, set in silver.
-Proverbs 27:15 (GNB) A nagging wife is like water going drip-drip-drip on a rainy day.
-Proverbs 29:20 (GNB) There is more hope for a stupid fool than for someone who speaks without thinking.
-Proverbs 31:26 (GNB) She speaks with a gentle wisdom.
-Proverbs 31:28-29 (GNB) Her children show their appreciation, and her husband praises her.
+Proverbs 21:9 (GNT) Better to live on the roof than share the house with a nagging wife.
+Proverbs 21:9 (NIV) Better to live on a corner of the roof than share a house with a quarrelsome wife.
+Proverbs 25:11 (GNT) An idea well-expressed is like a design of gold, set in silver.
+Proverbs 27:15 (GNT) A nagging wife is like water going drip-drip-drip on a rainy day.
+Proverbs 29:20 (GNT) There is more hope for a stupid fool than for someone who speaks without thinking.
+Proverbs 31:26 (GNT) She speaks with a gentle wisdom.
+Proverbs 31:28,29 (GNT) Her children show their appreciation, and her husband praises her.
 He says, "Many women are good wives, but you are the best of them all."